Code-Institute-Org/html-css-project/README.md

 ## Introduction

-This document serves as a comprehensive summary of the AI-Augmented Pair Programming Project, providing an overview of the rubric, implementation guide, and documentation template.
+This document serves as a comprehensive summary of the AI-Augmented Static Front End Project, providing an overview of the rubric, implementation guide, and documentation template.
 It categorizes the information to ensure learners have a clear guide to creating a successful project, ensuring the resultant project meets the standards of a junior software developer, and ensuring the integrity of the assessment process.

 ---